 What does that mean?

-You see that his approval rating is dropping every day.
+Well, you see that his approval rating is dropping every day.

-The hatred vis-a-vis the president is increasing every day around the world.
+The hatred vis-à-vis the president is increasing every day around the world.

 For a ruler, this is the worst message that he could receive.

-Rulers and uh heads of government at the end of their office must leave the office holding their heads high.
+Rulers and heads of government at the end of their office must leave the office holding their heads high.

 Unbelievable.